MountVernonLabs/CollectionsDimensions/README.md

 Where 15.2 is the values of width, height and depth for your object (in centimeters)

-The script will output the SVG code to your terminal screen and also save the results in the file dimensions.svg
+The script will output the SVG code to your terminal screen, it copies the code automatically to your operating system's clipboard and also saves the results in the file dimensions.svg

 ## Many Thanks